-"Long or large extensions require additional structural support, involving the use of steel beams," explains the team at Resi (opens in new tab).
+"Long or large extensions require additional structural support, involving the use of steel beams," explains the team at Resi.
 "The bigger your extension, the bigger these beams become, and costs can quickly start to add up, adding thousands to your budget."

 However, the cost efficiency of a brick and block build is hard to beat, especially for an extension.
 When we talk about alternative methods of construction such as structural insulated panels and ICF, it's important to look holistically at how they may have more upfront expense, but result in less time on site.
 Yet, this is more widely the case on larger projects where the economies of scale work out in your favour, so choosing these methods for an extension is going to widen the gap between the costs of each system.

 Work out where you can spend and where you should save if you're looking to reduce the cost of your extension.
-There are plenty of ways to create wow-factor without busting the budget, and investing your time and money into a professional designer and architect may help you reduce your costs overall with clever, effective house extension ideas.
+There are plenty of ways to create a wow-factor space without busting the budget, and investing your time and money into a professional designer and architect may help you reduce your costs overall with clever, effective house extension ideas.